Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Validation of the MCMS

-In order to capture a diverse sample of crowdworkers in each country, the starting times of the survey were divided into three groups: (1) 300 responses were requested during typical working hours (8:00 am to 5:00 pm in the appropriate time zone), (2) 300 responses were requested in the evening (6:00 pm to 11:pm in the appropriate time zone) and finally, (3) 300 responses were requested during weekends.
+In order to capture a diverse sample of crowdworkers in each country, the starting times of the survey were divided into three groups: (1) 300 responses were requested during typical working hours (8:00 am to 5:00 pm in the appropriate time zone), (2) 300 responses were requested in the evening (6:00 pm to 11:00 pm in the appropriate time zone) and finally, (3) 300 responses were requested during weekends.
+We made the survey available to workers of all CrowdFlower levels.
 The data was collected in October and November 2016.

-The items in the MCMS were randomly permuted and presented to crowdworkers as a task on CrowdFlower.
-Besides the MCMS items, the task also included a section with demographic questions and questions about money use, as well as a section where workers were instructed to think of five reasons for why they do tasks on CrowdFlower and asked to write down these reasons.
-Anonymity was ensured.
+A full description of the demographic characteristics of our sample can be found in Posch et al. \cite{posch2018characterizing}.